awsdocs/aws-kms-developer-guide/doc_source/key-policies.md

 **Warning**
 Because key administrators have permission to change the key policy and create grants, they can give themselves AWS KMS permissions not specified in this policy\.
 Principals who have permission to manage tags and aliases can also control access to a KMS key\.
-For details, see [Using ABAC for AWS KMS](abac.md)\.
+For details, see [ABAC for AWS KMS](abac.md)\.

 You can add IAM users and roles to the list of key administrators when you create the KMS key\.
 You can also edit the list with the console's default view for key policies, as shown in the following image\.
 The default view for key policies is available on the key details page for each KMS key\.